Tracer-Cloud/tracer-client/docs/SECURITY_ROADMAP.md

       3. We verify that the current exe matches `argv[0]`.
       4. We verify that the current exe path has no world-writable components.

+2. The tracer insaller constructs a URL to download the tracer binary from.
+This triggers the `rust.actix.ssrf.reqwest-taint.reqwest-taint` semgrep rule.
+   * The URL is constructed from a static base URL and a filename based on the platform and architecture.
+No user input is involved.
+   * The URL is then parsed and validated before downloading.

 ## Security Roadmap

 1. Implement code signing and verification for all binaries on all platforms (Q4 2025)
+2. Implement SSRF protection for all HTTP requests (Q4 2025)